owainow/cardiff-serverless-days-workshop/README.md

 ## 7. New application feature

 Let's now see how we can utilise the Data API builder to minimise the code required to make a change to this application.
-Let us now add an additional collumn to the application such as "Due Date"
+Let us now add an additional collumn to the application such as "Due Date".

+To start with we will need to create a new branch for our